Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 3. Anhedonia

-Anhedonia is a unique characteristic of depression.
-It means the inability to feel pleasure or happiness.
-People who are sad about a life event or stressed out usually don’t have anhedonia.
+Anhedonia is a unique characteristic of depression that refers to the inability to feel pleasure or happiness.
+People who are sad about a life event or stressed out usually don’t experience anhedonia.
 They can feel temporary moments of joy, especially when things get better.

 Depression, though, saps a person’s ability to enjoy the things they love.
-They may lose interest in their relationships, too.
-If nothing seems to snap your loved one out of their pain, even temporarily, this is a significant red flag for depression.
+They may lose interest in their relationships too.
+Depression in older adults often manifests in isolating behaviors, so it’s important to try and surround them with people and things they love.
+But if nothing seems to distract your loved one or snap them out of their pain, even temporarily, this is a significant red flag for depression.

 4. Weight Changes

-Depression can cause weight changes because it changes a person’s behavior and habits.
-The biological changes of depression may also affect weight.
-If a person suddenly gains or loses significant weight, or dramatically changes their eating habits, it could signal depression.
+Depression can cause weight fluctuations because it changes a person’s behavior and eating habits.
+Some biological changes of depression may also affect weight.
+If a person suddenly gains or loses significant weight or makes dramatic changes in their eating habits, it could signal depression.

 5. Sleep Difficulties

 Sleep is vital to a person’s health and well-being, especially as they age.
 Many people with depression experience sleep difficulties.
 They may sleep too much or not enough, both of which can exacerbate symptoms.
-For example, if your loved one can’t sleep, they may feel anxious or agitated.
+For example, if your loved one can’t sleep, they’re more likely to feel anxious or agitated throughout the day.
 If they sleep too much, they may miss out on time with family.

 6. Agitation

-People with depression may become physically agitated.
+People with depression may become physically agitated and can be quick to anger.
 They may pace, seem anxious, or otherwise appear keyed up.
-Sometimes, people mistake depression for anxiety because of this agitation.
+Sometimes, people mistake depressive disorders for anxiety disorders because of this agitation.

 7. Feelings of Guilt and Worthlessness